 - Take a picture of the row at which you are parked or use a note taking app

 One of the most important tips we like to share at TouringPlans is to rope drop each park.
 This means to get to the park well before it opens.
 The parking lots / parking tolls open about one hour before the published opening time.
-And with current COVID-19 precautions in place the theme park gates are generally open one hour before published opening time too.
-This alleviates crowding at the gates.

 If you are really hoping to get a head start it may be worth it to consider the Preferred parking, especially at Magic Kingdom.
 It certainly is a premium charge, but at a park like Magic Kingdom, for example, it can help save time.
 Magic Kingdom’s arrival experience is the most lengthy of the parks, and the Preferred parking does put you within just a few steps of the Transportation and Ticket Center.